helsingborg-stad/modularity-agreements-archive/README.md

 ### Dependencies

-Municipio
-Modularity
+Wordpress, Municipio and Modularity

 ### Installing
-Get a development env running by doing following
+Get a development enviroment running by doing following

 Activate